musakanneh/musakanneh/README.md

 ### I am a passionate, progressive software developer.
-I am instrumental in modifying sophisticated software to automate processes.
-I enjoy developing smart system and optimization strategies to promote team success.
+I enjoy developing smart system and optimization strategies to automate processes and promote team success.

 - 🔭 I’m currently learning and working on cool projects in C and Vue.Js.
 - 👯 I’m looking to learn and collaborate on open source projects in C or Python.